-All of the 42 Care Quality Commission patient comment cards we received, with the exception of three, were positive about the care they had experienced.
-During the inspection we spoke with six patients of mixed age and gender, all of whom felt staff were caring and treated with dignity and respect.
+All of the 43 Care Quality Commission patient comment cards we received were positive about the care they had experienced.
+During the inspection we spoke with four patients who felt staff treated them with dignity and respect.

 Care planning and involvement in decisions about care and treatment